The Fruit of Evolution: Manga

 A manga adaptation with art by Sorano has been serialized via Futabasha's digital publication Web Comic Action since September 2017, and it moved to the Gaugau Monster website in December 2019.
-It has been collected in nine tankōbon volumes.
+It has been collected in eleven tankōbon volumes.

 Anime

 An anime television series adaptation was announced on January 28, 2021.
-The series was animated by Hotline, with Yoshiaki Okumura directing the series, Gigaemon Ichikawa overseeing the scripts, Minami Eda designing the characters, and Hifumi, Inc. composing the series' music.
-Feel and Children's Playground Entertainment produced the series.
+The series was animated by Hotline (with Feel and Children's Playground Entertainment in co-production), with Yoshiaki Okumura directing the series, Gigaemon Ichikawa overseeing the scripts, Minami Eda designing the characters, and Hifumi, Inc. composing the series' music.
 It aired from October 5 to December 21, 2021, on TV Tokyo, BS-TV Tokyo, and AT-X. Yoshino Nanjō performed the opening theme "Evolution:", while Poppin'Party performed the ending theme "Moonlight Walk".
-Crunchyroll licensed the series outside of Asia.
+Crunchyroll streamed the series outside of Asia.
 Medialink licensed the series in Asia-Pacific.
 Crunchyroll began streaming an English dub on May 5, 2022.

 On April 1, 2022, it was announced that the series would be receiving a second season.
 The second season is directed by Shige Fukase, with Yoshiaki Okumura serving as chief director, Iroha Mizuki and Nobuhide Hayashi designing the characters, and Hiroyasu Yano, Alisa Okehazama and Yūki Saitō composing the music.
-It premiered on January 14, 2023.
+It aired from January 14 to April 1, 2023.
 The opening theme is "Evolution" by Nano, while the ending theme is "Adore Me" by Erii Yamazaki.